uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

     # Deploy the backend.
     $ cdk deploy
+    ```

 ## Post-Deployment

 Below are some post deployment steps which may be helpful in testing the environment.

-### Create a user in the Cognito UserPool.
-In order to test the API, you'll need to have a valid ID token.
-In order to get a valid token, first create a user:

-    $ python ./scripts/add_verified_user.py --email user@email.com --password password12345

-This will create a user in the newly created Cognito UserPool which you can use to receive an ID Token that can be used for testing requests to the REST API.

-### Generate a valid ID token
-To retrieve a token, you can run the following script:

-    $ python ./scripts/get_id_token.py --email user@email.com --password password12345

-This will print out a (rather long) ID token, which can be used in making requests to the API (see below).

 ## API
 ### Authentication
-Currently, most endpoints require an valid, unexpired ID token.
-Currently, the only way to get a token is to use the AWS Cognito Service, but this will be handled through a Front End in the future (see the Generate a valid ID token, above).
-In the documented endpoints below, the token should be sent as a header:

-    'Authorization': 'ejy....PY97a'
+Until Fence integration is added, the API is protected by API Keys managed within the AWS Account.
+A default API Key is created during the deployment process and can be retrieved from the AWS Console under the API Gateway service.
+The API Key should be provided with each request with the header `x-api-key` and value is a valid API Key.

+*Note* Until authentication with an Identity Provider is added, each request also requires an `email` query parameter to be included.
+This will simulate the email address of the authenticated user.
+Example: `POST api/workspaces?email=testuser@email.org`.
+This email address will be associated with the workspace request (not used as the ROOT user email for the newly generated account).

 ### POST api/workspaces
-* **Authorziation**: Required, Cognito.
+* **Authorziation**: Required, API Key.

-* **Description:** This is a proxy for future development which intitiates the Gen3 Workspace Provisioning process.
-Currently, it performs the following steps:
+* **Description:** Currently, it performs the following steps:
-  1. Assigns a unique workspace ID and creates a random AWS Account ID (placeholder)
+  1. Assigns a unique workspace ID
-  2. Creates an API Key which can be used by the Workspace account to communicate to the BMH Portal
+  2. Creates an API Key which can be used by the Workspace account to communicate to the BRH Portal
-  3. Creates an SNS topic and subscribes the Workspace Admin to receive email notifications (based on authorized user)
+  3. Creates an SNS topic and subscribes the Workspace Admin to receive email notifications (based on email parameter)
   4. Writes this information to DynamoDB
+  5. Kicks off Step Functions to create account, baseline account, and deploys BRH infrastructure.

 * **Request:** Body should be a json encoded key value attributes.
 Currently, there are no required parameters (this will change in the future).
 This represents creating a new Gen3 Workspace Request.